ayokanme/ayokanme.github.io/_posts/2023-12-29-writing-innovation.md

 \
 _**Notes**_

+[^1]: The [Kom Ombo Temple](https://en.wikipedia.org/wiki/Temple_of_Kom_Ombo) aside from being an incredibly well-preserved architectural marvel has some very intricate details that piqued my interest.
+The [ancient Egyptian calendar](https://www.thoughtco.com/ancient-egypt-birthplace-of-modern-calendar-43706) indicates the timing of floods.
+Agriculture is a difficult undertaking, talk less of attempting it in a desert.
+Secondly, and I think most impressive, [the Nilometer](https://en.wikipedia.org/wiki/Nilometer) for measuring water levels and clarity.

-[^1]: I started putting this article together shortly after my return from Egypt.
+[^2]: I started putting this article together shortly after my return from Egypt.
 But it didn't feel complete.
 Fast-forward a couple of months and I discovered [Sublime](https://sublime.app/ayokanme), where I can collect my ideas and allow them to collide with others, even as I think through them.